The Woodcraft Folk: District Fellows

-The District Fellows Movement (DFs) operates both on a local group level and as a semi-autonomous movement within Woodcraft Folk.
-The age group is largely run by DFs through the DF Committee.
-This organises three annual events, Winter Wonderland, Spring Awakening and DF Camp together with the AGM – Althing – and three regional, open committee meetings called Things.
-Other events celebrate music and fancy dress – such as "Span That World With Costume" and "Span That World with Music" – and members meet at regional events including beach bivvying and Valentines hostel weekends.
+DF committee organises four annual events, Autumn Nocturne, Winter Wonderland, Spring Awakening and DF Camp– and three regional, open committee meetings called Things.
+Previous events have celebrated music and fancy dress – such as "Span That World With Costume" and "Span That World with Music" – and members have met at regional events including beach bivvying and Valentines hostel weekends.

 DFs have their own website, "Span That World".
-They also run their own campaigns.
+From 2025, DFs have been able to access the movements zine from the website, as well as in person from the Zine Fairy on events.
+They also run their own campaigns, led by DF Committees Activism Representative.
 The last campaign was on Workers' Rights and Trade Unions.